 When you sew a seam in doll clothes, you will notice the first obvious difference between full-sized clothes and doll clothes.
-They are almost always one-quarter inch.
+Doll clothes seams are almost always one-quarter inch.
 Occasionally an eighth-inch seam is used in particular circumstances where even less bulk from the seam is needed.
+On rare occasions, a three-sixteenth-inch seam may be used.

-In fact, that is the entire reason we usually use quarter-inch seams, is to reduce the bulk.
+In fact, the entire reason we usually use quarter-inch seams is to reduce bulk.
 You will notice that dolls’ waists are often much smaller than a human waist.
 In fact, the whole figure may seem out of proportion.
 But there is a very good reason for that!
 Because of fabric thickness, when the dress or skirt is on the doll, she will appear to be in proportion.
 The layers of cloth are much thicker in proportion on the doll than on a person.
 The thin waist allows for the thickness of the cloth.
+So once dressed, the doll should appear relatively "normal" - at least as normal as a doll will appear.

 Cloth will always appear proportionally thicker on a doll than on a person.
 So you have to use fairly thin fabric to sew doll clothes.
 This also means you want to reduce bulk in the seams as much as you can.

-You can achieve less bulky seams by avoiding seams that have more than one layer in them, such as in a flat felled seam.
+When you sew a seam on doll clothe, you can achieve less bulk by avoiding seams that have more than one layer in them, such as in a flat felled seam.
 Plain seams are often the best.

 And don’t use too much back-stitching to start and stop seams.
-A seam which will or is crossed at an angle by another seam doesn’t need back-stitching to keep it from unstitching.
-In other areas, simple tie a hand knot to avoid too much bulk.
+A seam which is crossed at an angle by another seam doesn’t need back-stitching to keep it from unstitching.
+It will be fixed in place by the seam you sew over it.
+In other areas, simply tie a hand knot to avoid too much bulk.

 Return from Sew a Seam to How to Sew Doll Clothes -->